PietroSassone/selenium-ta-demo/README.md

         mvn clean verify -POpera
         ```

+*Notes about the mobile device emulation:*
+- Tests can be run with the mobile emulation with all supported browsers.
+Both in headless and standard mode.
+- At the moment, desktop, iPhone X and Nexus 7 tablet views are added to the framework for demo purposes.
+- New platforms can be added by creating a JSON config file in the "test/resources/browserplatform" directory.
+- The format of a new config added must conform to the same format as the 3 JSON files already present.
+- Settings for devices can be copied from: [Chromium devtools devices](https://chromium.googlesource.com/chromium/src/+/167a7f5e03f8b9bd297d2663ec35affa0edd5076/third_party/WebKit/Source/devtools/front_end/emulated_devices/module.json)
+- After adding a config for a new device, the tests can be immediately run with this platform.
+- When supplying the 'DplatformToSet' param, the value must be the exact same as the SON file's name.

-Setting which tests should be run can be done via the -Dcucumber.filter.tags option.
+Setting which tests should be run based on cucumber tags can be done via the -Dcucumber.filter.tags option.

+Example command to run the tests with default browser settings (chrome) for only the Web Table page:
+    ```
+    mvn clean verify -Dcucumber.filter.tags=@WebTablesPage
+    ```
 Example command to run the tests with MS Edge Driver in headless mode:
     ```
     mvn clean verify -DbrowserName=edge -Dheadless=true
     ```

-Example command to run the tests with default browser settings (chrome) for only the Web Table page:
+Example command to run the tests with MS Edge Driver while emulating the Nexus 7 tablet browser:
     ```
-    mvn clean verify -Dcucumber.filter.tags=@WebTablesPage
+    mvn clean verify -DbrowserName=edge -platformToSet=nexus7
     ```